Following Keith Taylor Websites November 2015, today I’ll focus on my forums.

 - Your Show Entertainment Forums

 - A project to discuss UK local entertainment for organisers, acts, and fans.
-Low priority project (subject to change)
+Low priority project (subject to change).
+Now abandoned.

 - Help My Gout!